Map screens

-The Map screen displays the physical locations, with real-time updates of the phones you are monitoring.
-You can open this screen using three methods; which you use depends on the task you are performing.
+The map screens display the physical locations, with real-time updates of the phones you are monitoring.
+You can open the map screens using three methods; which you use depends on the task you are performing.
 If you want to track:

-• all the phones that you are monitoring, then you should open this screen from the Home screen by tapping Map.
+• all the phones that you are monitoring, then you should open this screen from the Home screen by tapping Sentinel.
+In the Help this is referred to as the Sentinel map screen.??? teamrev26.1 map>sentinel + last sentence

 This method provides you with 1 week of data for every phone you are monitoring, and you can view your own breadcrumb trail on the map.